 The Small Area Pass covers Hiroshima City and Miyajima at 1,500 yen for a 2-day pass and 4,500 yen for a 4-day pass; the Middle Area Pass covers Western and Northern Hiroshima Prefecture and the Iwakuni area at 2,500 yen for a 3-day pass; and the Wide Area Pass covers all of Hiroshima Prefecture and Iwakuni area at 3,500 yen for a 3-day pass and 6,500 yen for a 4-day pass.

-The pass also comes with a free “Fun Pass Hiroshima” coupon and guide book of participating businesses and tourist spots in Hiroshima and Iwakuni, and can be used for discounts to museums, castles, ropeways, restaurants, and other sightseeing facilities.
+The pass also comes with a free “Fun Pass Hiroshima” coupon and guidebook of participating businesses and tourist spots in Hiroshima and Iwakuni and can be used for discounts on museums, castles, ropeways, restaurants, and other sightseeing facilities.

 The 4-day option also includes a round-trip ride on the Airport Limousine Bus for travellers coming to and from the Hiroshima Airport (広島空港).
 If you’re only planning a one-way ride to or from the airport, purchasing a separate one-way ticket at the Hiroshima Airport for 1,370 yen for adults and 690 yen for children will end up being a more cost-effective choice, unless you plan to pack your fourth day in Hiroshima with other travel before heading to the airport.